VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 business code was meant to carry the complexity of operations such as production scheduling, by reusing some of the data access code's straightforward functions.

-The intention clashed with *SQLite*'s lack of support for locking mechanisms(described in limitatins).
-Since serializing transactions was the only way to ensure safety under future concurrency, to achieve this design, the data access code functions would in some cases need to return without committing.
+The intention clashed with *SQLite*'s lack of support for locking mechanisms(described in limitations).
+Since serialized transactions were the only way to ensure safety under future concurrency, to achieve this design, the data access code functions would in some cases need to return without committing.
 It was chosen to avoid this design, to not heavily break separation between the 2 layers.